Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/ChorusJS.md

 * The Javascript code implementing the test steps runs within the browser, and can access the DOM (and other APIs such as querySelector) directly.
 * Execution is much faster than a pure-Selenium approach, because of the direct web socket connection
-* Handling latency-related errors is much easier, due to Chorus' [Step Retry](/Pages/DistributedTesting/StepRetry) capabilities
+* Handling latency-related step failures is much easier, due to Chorus' [Step Retry](/Pages/DistributedTesting/StepRetry) capabilities

 ### Integrating test steps with the app

-There are several approaches to integrating test steps with the app, there are advantages and tradeoffs of each approach
+There are a couple of approaches to integrating test steps with the app, there are advantages and tradeoffs of each approach

 ##### 1. Build in test steps alongside the app code